 Another consideration would be to check if the board has reinforced inserts, as it’s a common place where it breaks when kiting with boots.

 Try to avoid riding boots with beginner boards that are flat and flexible, because they will spray so much water to your face and it’s not going to be fun.
 But also it will neutralise your pop because of the board flex.
 Also when the kiteboard is flexible It’s quite easy to dive the front of the board while landing a trick and making a faceplant.

 Kiteboarding boots or wakeboarding bindings?
 What’s the difference?

 Kiteboarding boots are an evolution from the wakeboarding bindings.
 At the beginning all the kiteboarders that started riding bindings were using wakeboarding ones but we found that we break them very easily, so some kite brands started to focus on developing kiteboarding specific boots.
-As an example AP boots or Reefer boots from Airush Kiteboarding are specifically made for kiteboarding focusing on comfort and durability at the same time.
+As an example AK Team boots or AK Reefer boots from AK Durable Supply Co.
+(Airush Kiteboarding) are specifically made for kiteboarding focusing on comfort and durability at the same time.

 The main differences we can find is that when we kitesurf, we have to go upwind and wakeboarders don’t, so we need a bigger range of torsion in our boots as our position is quite a bit less vertical than wakeboarders, so if you’re riding wake boots they might suffer more on the middle area.

 Another main difference between kite and wake is that we (kiters) are always attached to the kite, whether we are hooked in or unhooked whilst wakeboarders are more used to let go the handle, so the base plate in our boots tend to suffer more when we are kiting and therefore bend with time, so kite specific boots will generally have a more rigid base plate to prevent this from happening.